 - Vehicle repair costs

 If you have been the victim of an injury due to another person's negligence, contact me for a free consultation.
-I am a skilled and experienced Maryland Trial Attorney, and I am more than willing to take your case to trial should a settlement not be obtainable.
-Let me work directly on your behalf for the medical benefits and compensation you are entitled to by law.
+I am a skilled and experienced Maryland trial attorney, and I am more than willing to take your case to trial if a settlement isn't obtainable.
+Let me help you get you the medical benefits and compensation you are entitled to by law.
 I handle all personal injury, auto accident, and workers compensation cases on a contingency fee.
 This means you are protected from any unnecessary financial loss.

-I have offices throughout Maryland and Washington D.C., and I am prepared to help accident victims all over the state, including Annapolis, Glen Burnie, Salisbury, Clinton, Frederick, Silver Spring, Wheaton, Gaithersburg, Bethesda, Rockville, Upper Marlboro, College Park and Bowie.
+I have offices throughout Maryland and Washington D.C., and I am prepared to help accident victims all over the state, including Collumbia, Baltimore, Annapolis, Glen Burnie, Salisbury, Clinton, Frederick, Silver Spring, Wheaton, Gaithersburg, Bethesda, Rockville, Upper Marlboro, College Park and Bowie.